JuliaArrays/InfiniteArrays.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaArrays/InfiniteArrays.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaArrays/InfiniteArrays.jl)

-A Julia package for representing infinite-dimensional arrays, designed to work with other array types.
+A Julia package for representing arrays with infinite dimension sizes, designed to work with other array types.
 Infinite arrays are by necessity lazy, and so this package is closely linked to [LazyArrays.jl](https://github.com/JuliaArrays/LazyArrays.jl).